TodePond/TodePondDotCom/wikiblogarden/see-it/embiggen/readme.md

 # Embiggen

-If you're doing a demo to an audience, you must embiggen your screen.
+If you're giving a demo to an audience, you must embiggen your screen.

 ## Embiggen